riscv/sail-riscv/doc/Status.md

 - The RV128 primary base ISA.

-- An explicit and complete definition of the HINT instructions.
-As currently implemented, some of them are implicitly implemented as NOPs.

 - Specification and implementation of Endianness Control.

 - Support for changing XLEN or base ISA control using the {M,S,U}XL